Updated: 1 day ago

 What about furniture, who will move it?
 It is always a good idea to understand what you are paying for.

-The last point we will mention on getting your carpet professionally cleaned is: save the receipt.
+The last point we will mention on getting your carpet professionally cleaned is: to save the receipt.
 In most instances, it is the only way you can prove that you fulfilled your warranty obligation.

 6 Awesome Tips To Keep Your Carpet Looking Good!